astronomer/docs/astro/develop-project.md

     - Add the fingerprint for GitHub to `known_hosts`
     - Copy your `private-requirements.txt` file into the image
     - Install Python-level packages from your private repository as specified in your `private-requirements.txt` file.
-Tthis securely mounts your SSH key at build time, ensuring that the key itself is not stored in the resulting Docker image filesystem or metadata.
+This securely mounts your SSH key at build time, ensuring that the key itself is not stored in the resulting Docker image filesystem or metadata.
-    - Add the user bin directory onto `PATH`
+    - Add the user bin directory to `PATH`

   :::info